 Intentional injuries may be divided into four subgroups – intentional self-harm (suicide), assault (homicide), legal intervention and operations of war.

 Source:Centers for Disease Control and Prevention, National Center for Health Statistics.
-Multiple Cause of Death 1999-2016 on CDC WONDER Online Database, released December, 2017.
-Data are from the Multiple Cause of Death Files, 1999-2016, as compiled from data provided by the 57 vital statistics jurisdictions through the Vital Statistics Cooperative Program.
+Data is from the Multiple Cause of Death Files, 1999-2017, as compiled from data provided by the 57 vital statistics jurisdictions through the Vital Statistics Cooperative Program.

 Legal intervention includes legal execution, as well as legal interventions involving firearms, blunt objects, sharp objects and manhandling.
 Operations of war include injuries to military personnel and civilians caused by war and civil insurrection.